This tutorial describes the deprecated version of the plugin.

-NIST 800-53 IA-2, Identification and Authentication, network access to privileged accounts: The information system implements MFA for network access to privileged accounts.
+NIST 800-53 IA-2, Identification and Authentication, network access to privileged accounts: The information system implements multi-factor authentication for network access to privileged accounts.

 A user attempts to log in to a protected server.

-For OTP-like authentication factors, SPS requests the OTP from the user, and sends it to the
+For OTP-like authentication factors, SPS requests the one-time password (OTP) from the user, and sends it to the inWebo server for verification.

-In order to successfully connect SPS with RADIUS server, you need the following components.
+In order to successfully connect SPS with inWebo, you need the following components.

 Generate and download an X.509 certificate and store it in the credential store: